Top Gummy Supplement Flavors: A Manufacturing Perspective

 1) Citrus (orange, lemon, lime, grapefruit)

-Citrus flavors show up on “top” lists for a reason: they’re reliable.
-They pair naturally with acid-forward systems and are generally strong at covering a wide range of unpleasant background notes that can show up in complex formulas.
+Citrus flavors are reliable.
+They pair naturally with acid-forward systems and cover a wide range of unpleasant background notes that can show up in complex formulas.

-From a manufacturing standpoint, citrus tends to be a strong choice because:
+From a manufacturing standpoint, citrus is a strong choice because:

 • It delivers a clear, familiar profile even if the flavor softens slightly over time.